kevinfreeman1101/Lazarus/README.md

-# Lazarus
+# Operation Lazarus

-Wecome to Operation Lazarus.
-This library is dedicated to producing freely-available modernized versions of antiquated and ancient texts.
-Texts to be included span the full and entire range of written work from historians, philosophers, religious leaders, and scientists spanning all of human history.
+Operation Lazarus is a digital library of modernized, summarized, and expanded versions of antiquated and ancient texts.
+As the work moves forward, our catalog will include the full range of freely available written work from historians, philosophers, religious leaders, and scientists spanning all of human history.

-Using a free and open source format, all modernized texts will be offered to the public without cost.
-Enriched texts with added graphics, historical context, commentary, and analysis will also be available for a nominal fee.
+In accordance with the open source philosophy, all modernized base texts will be made available to the public for free.
+Additional file formats and expanded texts with added graphics, historical context, commentary, and analysis - along with audiobooks, merch, and additional benefits - will also be available to Patreon sponsors.

-If I receive enough support to perform this work as a full time pursuit, all of it will be made available for free.
-Support links in profile include Venmo, Bitcoin, and Etherium- more support options will be coming soon.

 Development is proceeding rapidly.
-The first batch of publications will be made available on or before August 1, 2024.
+The first batch of publications will be made available on or before August 1, 2024

 ## Support This Work